satori-com/mzbench/README.md

 To learn how to write language extensions called "workers," to access a particular service or protocol, see [How to write language extensions](doc/worker_howto.md).

+### Writing Cloud Connectors

+Current MZBench version is shipped with AWS EC2 cloud and local execution plugins, but other clouds are welcome, please refer to [Cloud plugin creation guide](doc/cloud_plugin.md).

 ## Support

 Please report an issue on github.